posm/posm.github.io/src/pages/getting-a-posm/index.md

 ![](extraction.png)

-Use your extraction client (The Unarchiver or 7-Zip) to extract the download (`posm-0.7.2.iso`) onto the USB stick... again, making sure that the files do not end up in an overall folder.
+Use your extraction client (The Unarchiver or 7-Zip) to extract the download (`posm-0.7.2.iso`) from your computer onto the USB stick... again, making sure that the files do not end up in an overall folder.
 On a Mac, you do this by right-clicking the `posm-0.7.2.iso` file and selecting `Open with...` ... `The Unarchiver`.
 Set the destination folder to the USB stick and press "Extract".
+If you don't see the option in the right-click menu, then open The Unarchiver app and go to `File` then select `Unarchive To...` and first select the iso file and then select the USB drive.

 As an alternative to The Unarchiver, on a Mac you can install `7z` with homebrew and then use it to extract the contents:
 ```
 brew install p7zip
-7z x path/to/posm-0.7.2.iso -o/Volumes/NAME_OF_USB
+7z x PATH/TO/FILE/posm-0.7.2.iso -o/Volumes/NAME_OF_USB
 ```

 Regardless of the extraction method, the contents of your USB stick should look like this: